PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 If you find your chosen engagement metric doesn't correlate to retention you either:

 1. Don't have product-market fit.
-2. Are tracking the wrong metric.
+2. Are tracking the wrong metrics.

-#### User engagement pros and cons
+### User engagement pros and cons

 - <td className="text-center"><span className="text-green text-lg">✔</span></td> Tracks the real value users gain from your product.